Recognizing the Symptoms of Your Period Ending

 • The Luteal Phase (Days 15-28): After ovulation, the empty follicle develops into the corpus luteum, which secretes progesterone to thicken the uterine lining in preparation for a fertilized egg.
 If the egg isn’t fertilized, hormone levels drop, leading to menstruation.

-See also Impact of Alcohol Consumption on Liver Health Over Time
+See also Impact of an Unbalanced Diet on Liver Health

 Signs Your Period is Ending